mixxxdj/manual/source/hardware/controllers/behringer_ddm4000.rst

 Mapping Description
 -------------------

-Most controls behave just as you would expect:
+Most controls behave just as you would expect from audio mode:

 Channel 1-4
 - Volume